toplap-cat/iclc-memories-2023/niklas-reppel-paper-chair-two.md

 Keep in mind that the live coding community has a *strong focus on FLOSS software*, so if you only provide one type of template, make sure everyone has the means to edit them.
 Not everyone in this community uses/has access to Word or other commercial products.

-On the other hand, not everyone in the community is a Latex or pandoc wizard either, so in any case make sure to make your documentation regarding the templates as clear and transparent as possible.
+On the other hand, not everyone in the community is a Latex or pandoc wizard either, so in any case make sure your **documentation regarding the templates is as clear and transparent as possible**.

 The 2023 templates are available here, feel free to add your own for subsequent ICLCs: https://github.com/iclc/iclc-templates